Tevanlee/we-connect-php/README.md

 ---

-Please ensure you have installed the below:
+Please ensure you have installed and/or created the below:

 - Docker
+- .env file

 ---